 Our health and social care services locally, as they are nationally, are facing financial pressures.
 While we celebrate the improved health of our population and that people are living longer thanks to advances in care and treatment, the high quality care provided is costing more year on year.

 Joined Up Care Derbyshire (JUCD), which brings together the local health and care organisations, is helping to meet this financial challenge.
-Our long term vision - to bring care closer to home, transform services and help more people stay well and prevent ill health in the first place - relies upon us taking action now to address the financial challenge in 2018-19.
-This means difficult decisions have to be taken.
+Our long term vision - to bring care closer to home, transform services and help more people stay well and prevent ill health in the first place - relies upon us taking action now to address future financial challenges.

 Health and care organisations across Derby and Derbyshire are currently reviewing how best we can: